linkerd/linkerd/README.md

 ### Tests ###

-There are three supported testing configurations:
+There are several supported test configurations:
 - `test`: pure unit tests that do not require system or network
 - `e2e`: tests that compose multiple modules; may allocate random ephemeral ports and write temporary files
+- `integration`: tests that rely on external services or programs that require external installation and/or configuration.

-Both unit and end-to-end tests are run as part of our [CI][ci] setup.
+Both unit and end-to-end tests are run as part of our [Continuous Integration][l5d-ci] setup.

 Tests may be run with: